top of page

 I. 10% Capital Gains Tax on Realised Crypto Gains

-These principles had already been announced in earlier policy documents and are confirmed in the bill submitted on 17 December 2025.
-The new regime applies to capital gains realised upon a transfer for consideration of financial assets.
-In principle, two conditions must be met for the capital gains tax to apply: the asset must qualify as a financial asset, and the gain must be realised upon a transfer for consideration.
+The new regime applies to capital gains realized upon a transfer for consideration of financial assets.
+Two conditions must be cumulatively fulfilled: the asset must qualify as a financial asset, and the capital gain must be realized through a transfer for consideration.

 Condition 1: Crypto-assets as Financial Assets